Vindaloo ~ A Goan favorite

 - 1 teaspoon Kashmiri ground red chili ~ See Notes below for substitutions

-- 2 tbsp garlic ~ Pureéd or finely minced
+- 2 tablespoon garlic ~ Pureéd or finely minced

-- 1 tbsp ginger ~ 2-inches garlic pureéd or grated
+- 1 tablespoon ginger ~ 2-inches garlic pureéd or grated

 - 1 cup tomato pureé ~ Or sauce, or fresh tomatoes blended